axeld5/automated_subtitling/README.md

 Then launch the subtitling notebook, and the magic should happen.

+# Modify subtitle shape

+To modify subtitle size, color, text, and position, modify the subtitle_config.json file.

+To get what fonts and colors are available, use the cell made for it in the subtitling_notebook.

 # Results

 This process has been tested on a 2:30 min video with success.
 No guarantee for beyond 5 minutes.